codeoverflow-org/chatoverflow-wiki/usage/Installation.md

 ## Prerequisites

-For running Chatoverflow you will need Java 8, version `1.8.0_161` or later.
+For running ChatOverflow you will need Java 8, version `1.8.0_161` or later.
+However we recommend that you instead use at least java 9, because it is able to re-use commonly used dependencies between plugins like the Scala Library.
+Java 8 re-loads these dependencies for each plugin that uses thems and keeps seperate copies of the classes in memory, thus the memory usage with Java 8 is higher.
 You can download it [here](https://www.java.com/en/download/).

 ## Installation